Scotbotics/Scotbotics/README.md

 # Scotbotics
 Main Area for All Code

-3/16/17 Season is Over:
+11/20/17 Pre-Qualifer Relic RecoverY:
-Current TeleOp - MechanumFTC (for maker faire)
+Current TeleOp - Telemetry2017
-Current Autonomous - None (season over)
+Current Autonomous - The 4 capitalized Autonomouses in Relic Recovery

 Notes to anyone who might be on our shared github, this is also some sort of a tutorial -